 Our Piano Buying Guide

-Below, compare the very affordable Akai MPK 88 to other pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Below, compare the very affordable Akai MPK 88 to other pianos in its class:

 Uses and Features

-Below, please take a look at some of our favorite MIDI controllers that are still currently available on Amazon:
+Below, please take a look at some of our favorite MIDI controllers that are still currently available online:

 The Akai MPK 88 MIDI Controller is a remarkable device.
 This keyboard will spoil you, for sure.
 Countless hours of looping beats and melodies just so you can play along are a definite.
 All of this is outstanding, but what about the price tag?